non toxic cleaning products

 This is why it is really important to avoid chemicals and fragrances if you have Mast Cell Activation Syndrome and Histamine Intolerance.

-Let’s talk about why I avoid those toxic cleaners in the house first.
-Then I’m going to share with you what we landed on for cleaning products that work great for both of us.
-And I’ll share some additional cleaning product resources with you too!
+Then we’ll share cleaning products that work great for us.
+And some additional cleaning product resources for you too!

 • Breathing difficulties